 The Consortium has put these activities on a formal timeline, according to Nikkei Sangyo: “In September the Consortium created a schedule for ammonia and conveyed it to the Agency for Natural Resources and Energy [ANRE].
 The schedule calls for ‘importing ammonia produced with renewable energy in 2020; carrying out a demonstration project using a small turbine; and full-scale introduction in the mid-20s.’”
 This timeline “is expected to be reflected in the government’s strategy.”
 ANRE takes the lead within the Ministry of Energy, Trade, and Industry (METI) on energy policy for the country.

 The story also calls attention to the surprising fact of Toyota Industries’ membership in the Consortium – surprising in light of Toyota Motor Corporation’s position as the world’s most important champion of hydrogen-powered fuel cell vehicles.
-Toyota Industries is the parent company of both Toyota Motor Company and (distinct) Consortium member Toyota Turbine.
 The story speculated that Toyota Motor Corporation sees ammonia as a possible solution for transporting hydrogen to hydrogen fueling stations.
 “For example, if there is a mechanism to transport ammonia to the periphery of a hydrogen station and take out hydrogen there, there is a possibility that Toyota will promote the spread of FCVs.”

 Tetsuro Hitoshi, President of Toyota Turbine, was quoted by Nikkei Sangyo as saying, “’We want to expand the base of ammonia demand by creating a turbine specialized for small-scale business use.’”